A Walk on the Retrograde Side (WRS) project. II. Chemistry to disentangle in situ and accreted components in Thamnos: Methods

 \subsection{Atmospheric parameters}

-First input effective temperatures (\Teff) have been estimated following the color - temperature relation by \citet{mucciarelli21} using the (BP - RP) color, assuming $E(B-V)$ from the \texttt{EXPLORE} tool and $\feh = -1.5 \dex$.
+First input effective temperatures (\Teff) have been estimated following the colour - temperature relation by \citet{mucciarelli21} using the $(BP - RP)$ colour, assuming $E(B-V)$ from the \texttt{EXPLORE} tool and $\feh = -1.5 \dex$.
 Surface gravities (log $g$) have been derived through the Stefan-Boltzmann relation and microturbulent velocities (\vt) have been obtained by imposing no the trend between iron abundances and reduced equivalent widths.
-As the color-relation temperature depends on metallicity, first estimates for the stellar parameters were subsequently refined adopting the correct \feh values.
+As the colour-temperature relation depends on metallicity, first estimates for the stellar parameters were subsequently refined adopting the correct \feh values.
 Derived atmospheric parameters for target stars are listed in Table \ref{tab:parameters}.